It gives me great pleasure to present, on behalf of the Board of

 Your Company has taken structured initiatives towards Corporate

-Governance and its practices are valued by the various stakeholders.
+Governance and its practices are valued by various stakeholders.
+The

 In terms of Clause 49 of the Listing Agreement, a report on Corporate

 certificate from the Company''s Statutory Auditors confirming compliance

 of conditions, forms part of this Report.

 ONGC has implemented the mandatory Guidelines of Department of Public

-Your Company has voluntarily got its Secretarial
+Your Company has voluntarily got its Secretarial Compliance Audit

-their reportforms part of this Annual Report.
+forms part of this Annual Report.